leon/play-salat/README.md

     ehcacheplugin = disabled

 ## Configuration
 now we need to setup our connections.
-The plugin is modeled after how the (DB / JDBC) plugin in play works.
+The plugin is modeled after how plays DB plugin is built.

     mongodb.default.db = "mydb"
     # Optional values